 My kids uniformly agreed this homemade version beat even the original.
 They’ve enjoyed it over tomato, cucumber and hearts of romaine salad, as well as in their lunchboxes with carrots and peppers for dipping.

 As to how it pairs with fried Mozzarella, I’m sure I’ll never know.

 If you are serving this for a vegetable dip, keep it as is.
-If using it to dress a salad, whisk in a little milk or olive oil until it thins to your desired consistency.
+If using it to dress a salad, use regular yogurt instead of Greek and whisk in a little milk or olive oil until it thins to your desired consistency.
 You can play around with the amount of garlic, cutting it to half of a clove to start, particularly if your kids are sensitive to the taste.

 - 1/3 cup light sour cream

 - 2 tablespoons mayonnaise (regular or light, whatever you have on hand)